Broar/PyChat/README.md

 # PyChat
-A simple chat server written in Python that implements the publisher-subscriber pattern.
+A simple chat server written in Python.